guettli/programming-guidelines/README.md

 ### Relational Database

 I know SQL is.....
-It is either obivious or incomprehensible.
+It is either obvious or incomprehensible.
 And, yes, it is boring.

-A relational database is a rock solid data storage.
+A relational database is a rock-solid data storage.
 Use it.

 When I studied computer science, I disliked SQL.
 I thought it was an outdated solution.
 I tried to store data in files in XML format, used in memory Berkley-DB, I used an object-oriented database written in Python (ZODB), I used NoSQL ....
-And finally I realized that boring SQL is the best solution for most cases.
+And finally, I realized that boring SQL is the best solution for most cases.

 I use PostgreSQL.